-While stress does not cause stroke, having a stroke - or someone close to you having a stroke - can be an overwhelming event.
+Having a stroke - or someone close to you having a stroke - can be an overwhelming event.
 The comparatively long duration of its effects can require lifestyle changes, as well as the necessity of having to cope with serious physical, psychological, emotional, social and financial consequences.
-These can all make stress a serious problem for the caregiver and the one who has had a stroke.
+These can all make stress a serious problem for the caregiver and the person who has had a stroke.